 First, choose one or two neutral colors – black, navy blue, gray, taupe/beige/brown, or white/ivory – that will go with most of your contrasting colors or fun prints.

 Neutrals will be the most important part of your capsule wardrobe because they allow you to coordinate the most pieces.
 Choose neutrals that compliment some of the prints and other colors you like to wear.

-If you’re like me and prefer gemstone colors as accent colors (red, purple, darker and brighter hues) opposed to pastel colors like pinks and lilac, then you will want to choose neutrals such as black and navy opposed to brown and gray.
+If you’re like me and prefer gemstone colors as accent colors (red, purple, darker and brighter hues) as opposed to pastel colors like pinks and lilac, then you will want to choose neutrals such as black and navy as opposed to brown and gray.

 Prints that are timeless and pair nicely with neutral pieces include stripes, polka dots, floral, checks, plaid, and leopard print.

 You will definitely want a variety of styles for your tops to mix and match.
 I recommend at least 5 of each style:

 Made It T-Shirt at Aday